Terms & Conditions of Sales

 10.1.
 By the Tenant

-The tenant can request a modification to their stay (nature of the property rented, number of people, rental date, rental duration, etc.) at the latest 15 days before arrival.
+The tenant can request a change to their stay (nature of the property rented, number of people, rental date, rental duration, etc.) at the latest 15 days before arrival.

 After agreement from the owner, and subject to availability, a new contract will be sent to the tenant with a new payment schedule if applicable.